bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-pull-request.md

    You can leave either the source or target branch fields, or both, empty: the trigger will work accordingly.
 For example, if you leave both empty, as is the default with new apps, every pull request will trigger a build.
 7. Select the workflow you wish to trigger (for example, `primary`).
 8. Click `Save` in the top right corner.

+{% include message_box.html type="important" title="Using patterns when specifying a branch or tag" content="The \`*\` symbol can be used in your configured triggers as a wildcard in branch or tag names.
+It can also be used in patterns.
+For example, the pattern \`*-dev\` can be used for any branches or tags with the suffix \`-dev\`.
+Please note that when there are multiple triggers, only the first matching trigger will start a workflow."%}

 And you're done!
 From now on, if a pull request is opened in your repository, Bitrise will trigger a build with the selected workflow!